stevenaeola/Durham-p5-lib/Magical-Tree/Documentation.md

 ### Screenshots: of example page

-This is the sliders that can modify the tree
+This is the sliders that can modify the tree:

 ![SCREENSHOT](pictures/Modifier.png)

 This is an example of the standard tree that will be displayed on startup:

 ![SCREENSHOT](pictures/StandardTree.png)

-Fruit can be addedc via radio buttons
+Fruit can be added via radio buttons:

 ![SCREENSHOT](pictures/Fruit.png)

-Fruit wil be displayed to the tree
+Fruit wil be displayed to the tree:

 ![SCREENSHOT](pictures/FruitTree.png)

-Interesting designs can be made via the sliders or using the random tree button
+Interesting designs can be made via the sliders or using the random tree button:

 ![SCREENSHOT](pictures/RandomTree.png)

 ![SCREENSHOT](pictures/AgeTree.png)